|Don't drive angry

 We all certainly hope not.
 Frankly, despite the missteps made in his first year, I'm not that worried about Steve Cohen yet.
 I think of last year as his PSATs.
 He didn't ace them, but he did okay.
 However, this winter is the SATs.
 The Mets need to do well enough in their executive search that it no longer is the story, and Sandy Alderson is no longer the de facto head of baseball ops.

 The local media keeps telling me that I should be miserable about all of the folks who didn't want to work here.
-Mets Twitter and local sports radio will continue to percolate along in overcaffeinated overdrive, the way God intended.
+Mets Twitter and local sports radio will continue to percolate along in overcaffeinated overdrive, as God intended.